Li Kuo the Emperor Dezong of Tang — Monarch of Self Contradiction

-Li Kuo’s father, Emperor Daizong of Tang was the chief commander that led Tang’s army to fight for a long time, most of the generals and warlords were very loyal to him, who also kept those general’s powers and privileges in return.
+Li Kuo’s father, Emperor Daizong of Tang was the chief commander that led Tang’s army to fight for a long time, most of the generals and warlords were very loyal to him; meanwhile, he also kept those generals’ powers and privileges in return.

 After his father and those contributive generals passed away, Li Kuo refused hereditary within those local forces and planned to take back control over the military, like things used to be before the An-Shi Rebellion.

 Therefore, the conflict between Emperor Li Kuo and those powerful warlords or their descendants became severe and obvious.

 Remarkable and loyal generals like Guo Ziyi were not common.
 Most people were still ordinary and simple: they would fight for their country, but they also wanted more power and privileges based on their contributions.

 As long as one had tasted power, it was tough to let go.

 Gilding Silver Wine Cup (Yu Shang) of the Tang Dynasty — Shaanxi History Museum (Photo by Dongmaiying)

 Emperor's Effort, Struggle, and Failure

-During the first few years, after Emperor Li Kuo disagreed with the succession system within those local military forces, he commanded loyal generals to attack those disobeyed ones.
+During the first few years, after Emperor Li Kuo disagreed with the succession system within those local military forces, he commanded loyal generals to attack those who disobeyed.

 In the meantime, he also needed to protect his kingdom from nearby nomadic regimes.

 For a while, he almost succeeded.

 Li Kuo then escaped out of the capital city in a hurry.

-It had lasted for months until Li Kuo published a famous self criticize article saying that he was wrong and was responsible for all the wars and chaos in his empire, and he claimed that surrendered people would be pardoned.
+It lasted for months until Li Kuo published a famous self criticize article saying that he was wrong and was responsible for all the wars and chaos in his empire, and he claimed that surrendered people would be pardoned.

 Painted Pottery Horse of the Tang Dynasty — Luoyang Museum (Photo by Dongmaiying)